wso2/docs-mi/en/docs/learn/enterprise-integration-patterns/messaging-endpoints/message-dispatcher.md

 ## Analyze the output

 !!!
 Note
-      In each `tcpmon` tabs and Axis Server console that the requests are distributed among several servers in a weighted manner.
+      In each `tcpmon` tab and Axis Server console that the requests are distributed among several servers in a weighted manner.
 Servers running on port `9000`, `9001`, and `9002` receive the request in that order until the process starts over again in a round-robin manner.